turbo9team/turbo9/README.md

 ----------------------------------------

 ## Current Status
 The current version of the Turbo9 is thoroughly verified and is capable of running C code.
-However, we still consider this version v0.9 because we are missing a few items.
-All the 6809 instructions and addressing modes have been implemented and tested except SYNC and CWAI.
-The signed versions of the Turbo9's 16-bit divide and multiply need to be completed.
-Interrupts are partially implemented including SWI and Reset.
-In order to achieve version 1.0 we require the following:
-* Finish SYNC and CWAI (6809 instructions)
-* Finish EDIVS & EMULS (Turbo9 extensions)
-* Finish Interrupts
-* Finish Turbo9S bus version
-* Implement testcases to verify the above

-Other things to do:
-* fix stim bench
-* Verify pipeline bubbles on reset are benign
+Version 1.0 is in development and testing.
+Version 1.0 completes the interrupt system (SYNC and CWAI) and the Turbo9 instructions extensions (EDIVS & EMULS).
+The performance is also increased to 0.75 DMIPS/MHz!
+We will release it once verification is complete.

 ----------------------------------------